godsentsalvaloza/Portal-Expo-25/source/post/researches/assessing-customer-acceptability-and-palatability-of-mushroom-nuggets-among-grade-12-senior-high-school-students-of-sti-college-marikina-05-14.md

 ---
-research_title: ASSESSING CUSTOMER ACCEPTABILITY AND PALATABILITY OF MUSHROOM NUGGETS AMONG GRADE 12 SENIOR HIGH SCHOOL STUDENTS OF STI COLLEGE MARIKINA
+research_title: Assessing Customer Acceptability and Platability of Mushroom Nuggets Among Grade 12 Senior High School Students of STI College Marikina
 research_abstract: Mushrooms are well known for their nutritional value and meat-like texture, making them a popular plant-based substitute for traditional meat products.
 As consumers seek healthier and more sustainable